 Price: around $ 20

 If you feel like immersing yourself even further in the culture of this small Pacific island, a traditional dance show may be just what you’re looking for.
 Although the shows are geared toward tourists, they are still considered authentic.
-The shows are also a great way for the island’s youth to get in touch with their island’s dance and culture.
+The shows are also a great way for the island’s youth to get in touch with Polynesian dance and their culture.

 There are several providers in Hanga Roa.
 You can watch a simple dance performance or combine it with dinner.
 You can either make reservations for the show on-site (ask in your accommodation for advice on this) or online in advance via GetYourGuide.